CANDY-LINE/node-red-contrib-lwm2m/README.md

 ## Predefined Objects

-The following objects are implemented in C (Using Wakaama example).
+The following objects are implemented in C (Using Wakaama's "AS IS" example).

 - `Security Object`
 - `Server Object`